Fay-Y/Diffusion-RSCC/README.md

 ```python
 cd result
 ```
 In the paper, the predicted captions are saved in folder "result".
-Prediction results in testing with random 5 Ground Truth captions are partly shown below, proving the effectiveness of our setting in the paper.
+Prediction results in testing with 5 Ground Truth captions are partly shown below, proving the effectiveness of our setting in the paper.
 The left part is the before image, the righ part is the after image.

 ![test_000242](https://github.com/Fay-Y/RSCC-Diffusion/assets/145271140/b4d623c1-3f7b-436d-93ac-7862a018b051)